bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android4+iOS Safari1+Chrome for Android18+Android WebView1+Samsung Internet1.0+Opera Mobile12.1+

-[Document/createComment](https://developer.mozilla.org/en-US/docs/Web/API/Document/createComment "createComment() creates a new comment node, and returns it.")
+[Document/createComment](https://developer.mozilla.org/en-US/docs/Web/API/Document/createComment 'createComment() creates a new comment node, and returns it.')

 In all current engines.